ligurio/elle-cli/README.md

 - `true`      means the history was valid
 - `false`     means the history was invalid
-- `:unknown`  means checker was unable to complete the analysis; e.g. it ran out of memory.
+- `unknown`   means checker was unable to complete the analysis; e.g. it ran out of memory.

 In some cases conversion of history from JSON format to Clojure data structures